Skip to the main content.

 High-PV and high-speed applications, and this liner will run with zero lubrication.
 Liner thickness allows for secondary machining to accommodate misalignment.

-Uses: ski lift chair clip bearings, lift and tilt on medium-speed and mid-load applications.
+Best for: ski lift chair clip bearings, lift and tilt on medium-speed and mid-load applications.

 TriSteel reinforced bearings are metal-backed and contain various self-lubricating liner materials that are sintered to the substrate for longer wear.
 Read about our newest variation, TriSteel P4.